Barlow's law

-Barlow's law was an incorrect physical law proposed by Peter Barlow in 1825 to describe the ability of wires to conduct electricity.
-It said that the strength of the effect of electricity passing through a wire varies inversely with the square root of its length and directly with the square root of its cross-sectional area, or, in modern terminology:
+Barlow's law is an incorrect physical law proposed by Peter Barlow in 1825 to describe the ability of wires to conduct electricity.
+It says that the strength of the effect of electricity passing through a wire varies inversely with the square root of its length and directly with the square root of its cross-sectional area, or, in modern terminology:

 where I is electric current, A is the cross-sectional area of the wire, and L is the length of the wire.
 Barlow formulated his law in terms of the diameter d of a cylindrical wire.
 Since A is proportional to the square of d the law becomes $I \propto d/\sqrt{L}$ for cylindrical wires.

 Barlow undertook his experiments with the aim of determining whether long-distance telegraphy was feasible and believed that he proved that it was not.
 The publication of Barlow's law delayed research into telegraphy for several years, until 1831 when Joseph Henry and Philip Ten Eyck constructed a circuit 1,060 feet long, which used a large battery to activate an electromagnet.
 Barlow did not investigate the dependence of the current strength on electric tension (that is, voltage).
 He endeavoured to keep this constant, but admitted there was some variation.
 Barlow was not entirely certain that he had found the correct law, writing "the discrepancies are rather too great to enable us to say, with confidence, that such is the law in question."